trevorbaca/animales/animales/etc/to-do.md

         contrabasses=[1],

 1. Clean up existing build directories.
-    Remove TimeSignatureEngraver from global context in parts.
-    Include TimeSignatureEngraver in staves in parts.
     Clean up parts-making process on disk in existing scores.

 2. Tagging and part-making: single-staff divisi.